mohdaadil74097/mohdaadil74097.github.io/_posts/2024-8-7-OpenstackSubServices.md

 **L3 Agent:** Handles routing and network address translation (NAT) for virtual networks.

 **DHCP Agent:** Provides dynamic IP address assignment to instances.

+**Sub-Services of Glance**

+**Glance-API:** Provides the API endpoints for managing and interacting with images, handling requests for image creation, retrieval, and deletion.

+**Glance-Registry:** Manages metadata about images and provides this information to the API service.
+It handles tasks such as image registration and metadata storage.

+**Glance-Store:** Manages the actual storage of image data.
+This component handles where and how images are stored, including interaction with various storage backends.

+**Sub-Services of CINDER**

+**Cinder-API:** Provides the API endpoints for interacting with Cinder, handling requests for creating, managing, and deleting block storage volumes.

+**Cinder-Scheduler:** Determines which storage backend should handle a new volume request based on various criteria and policies.

+**Cinder-Volume:** Manages the lifecycle of block storage volumes, including their creation, attachment to instances, and deletion.
+It interacts with storage backends to provision and manage volumes.

+**Cinder-Backup:** Manages backups of block storage volumes, including creating and restoring backups.

+**Sub-Services of SWIFT**

+**Swift-Proxy:** Handles incoming API requests for storing, retrieving, and managing object data.
+It routes requests to the appropriate Swift storage nodes.

+**Swift-Account Server:** Manages account-level metadata and information about containers within the account.

+**Swift-Container Server:** Manages container-level metadata and organizes objects within containers.

+**Swift-Object Server:** Stores the actual object data.
+It handles reading and writing object data to the storage backend.

+**Sub-Services of KEYSTONE**

+**Keystone-API:** Provides the API endpoints for authentication and authorization, handling requests for user login, token issuance, and role management.

+**Keystone-Endpoint:** Manages the service catalog, which includes the endpoints for various OpenStack services.
+It helps other services find each other.

+**Keystone-Worker:** Handles background tasks related to token validation and service management.